 Halifax Seaport Market is the longest continuously running market in North America.
-It started in 1750 and has moved location several times.
-In 2010 it moved to its current location at the Halifax Seaport.
+This Halifax market started in 1750 and has moved location several times.
+In 2010, this Halifax historic farmer’s market moved to its current location at the Halifax Seaport.

-This market is so good that you may want to consider getting an apartment rather than a hotel room for your stay in Halifax.
-It felt very frustrating not to have a kitchen where I could take some of this fabulous produce and cook up a storm!
+This market is so good that you may want to consider getting an apartment rather than a hotel room for your stay in Halifax Nova Scotia.
+It felt very frustrating not to have a kitchen where I could take some of these fabulous products and cook up a storm.

 Where is the Halifax Farmers Market?